-The increase in operating, general and administration spending in Q1 of fiscal 2021 mainly reflects higher stock-based compensation expense associated with the vesting of stock options that were granted to directors of the Company over their vesting period in addition to higher legal costs and auditor fees.
+Operating, general and administration expenses during the year ended July 31, 2021, increased to \$3,251,000 from \$2,748,000 in 2020.
+The increase in operating, general and administration spending in fiscal 2021 mainly reflects higher stock-based compensation expense associated with the vesting of Options that were granted to directors of the Company over their vesting period in addition to higher legal costs, director fees and auditor fees.

-During Q1 of fiscal 2021, HIO completed a direct financing with an arm's length party.
-As a result of the financing, the Company's ownership in HIO was diluted down to 29.89% and consequently, the Company has determined that it had lost control of HIO at that time.
-The Company has disposed of all its interest in HIO in Q2 fiscal 2021.
+During Q1 of fiscal 2021, the Company's former subsidiary, HIO, completed a direct financing with an arm's length party.
+As a result of the financing, the Company's ownership in HIO was diluted down to 29.89% and consequently, the Company determined that it had lost control of HIO.
+The Company subsequently disposed of all its interest in HIO in Q2 of fiscal 2021 pursuant to the HIO Disposition.
+See "Results from Operations - Loss of control in subsidiary - discontinued operations" for additional information.